Lucantas/pong-game/README.md

 # pong-game
-Building a Pong-Game clone with javascript, based on es6
+Building a Pong-Game clone with javascript

 Controls